health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_local.md

 Now that we have a `pyproject.toml` we can install our package locally!
 First navigate to the repo on your local machine and open a terminal or command prompt.
 Activate the environment where you would like to install the package e.g. `conda activate hds_code`

 For now, I recommend installing your package in **editable mode**.
-This is the best thing to do while building or updating your package.
+This is the best thing to do while building (or extending/patching) your package.
 Any changes to the package code in `analysis_package` are automatically reflected in the environment (in Jupyter notebooks, you will need reset the kernel).
+This means you do not have to reinstall the package multiple times.
+To install in editable mode issue the following command:

 ```bash
 pip install -e .`